How Do I Calculate Diameter

 Q: How do I measure the diameter accurately?

 A: Use tools like calipers, micrometers, or rulers depending on the size and precision required.
-For larger objects, measuring tapes or string can be used, followed by conversion to diameter.
+This leads to for larger objects, measuring tapes or string can be used, followed by conversion to diameter.
 Ensure accurate placement of the measuring tool across the diameter.

 Q: What is the significance of Pi (π) in diameter calculations?